-Homologs of Ac74 are found in the genomes of all Group I and about half Group II NPVs, but is not present in hymenopteran or dipteran NPVs or GVs.
-It is BV associated in AcMNPV (27).
-Bm60 was found to be expressed as a late gene and was localized to both the cytoplasm and nucleus of infected cells (239).
-It was found to be associated with AcMNPV ODV (74), but not in HearNPV ODV (213).
-Deletion of Bm60 from BmNPV resulted in a reduction and delay in DNA synthesis, a reduction in BV production by about 10-fold, and a lengthening of the time to kill larvae (240).
+Homologs of Ac74 are found in the genomes of most Group I and about half Group II NPVs, but is not present in hymenopteran or dipteran NPVs or GVs.
+Bm60 was found to be expressed as a late gene and was localized to both the cytoplasm and nucleus of infected cells (298).
+It is BV associated in AcMNPV (27) and was found to be associated with AcMNPV ODV (89), but not in HearNPV ODV (269).
+Deletion of Bm60 from BmNPV resulted in a reduction and delay in DNA synthesis, a reduction in BV production by about 10-fold, and a lengthening of the time to kill larvae (299).

 Homologs of Ac75 are present in all lepidopteran NPV, GV and hymenopteran NPV genomes, but not in the dipteran virus genome.
-It was found to be associated with both BV and ODV of BmNPV and localized to the ring zone of infected cells (241).
-In BmNPV it appears to be essential because when deleted, no BV were detected and the virions appeared to be retained in the nuclei (242).
+It was found to be associated with both BV and ODV of BmNPV and localized to the ring zone of infected cells (300).
+In BmNPV it appears to be essential because when deleted, no BV were detected and the virions appeared to be retained in the nuclei (301).
+Other evidence indicates it is involved in nuclear egress of nucleocapsids and the formation of intranuclear microvesicles (302) (303).